-This is a challenge many, if not most, business owners have to overcome, no matter how experienced they are.
-And don’t worry, it doesn’t make you a bad or incompetent boss.
+Don’t worry, it doesn’t make you a bad or incompetent boss.
 Just the fact that you’re researching different ways to bring out the best in your team is evidence enough that you’re a reasonable boss, committed to learning and achieving the best outcome for all.
 It also doesn’t mean that your team members are incompetent.
 More often than not, it’s due to misaligned expectations, goals and style.

-#1.
-Understand their challenges and needs.
+#3.
+Understand their challenges and needs

 In a constructive and supportive manner, ask your team members about their daily challenges.
 And be ready to listen, and commit yourself to taking action based on their feedback.

 You might find that the answer is simpler than you thought.
-For example, your “slack” employee might be underperforming due to lack of sleep because they live too far away from the office.
+For example, your “slack” practitioner might be underperforming due to lack of sleep because they live too far away from the practice.
+Then you can brainstorm together and perhaps assist them in doing telehealth sessions in the mornings.
 Knowing their challenges means you actually have the opportunity to rectify their problems.

-#2.
-Understand what drives them.
+#4.
+Understand what drives them

 What are they inspired by, and what are they striving to achieve?
 Perhaps it’s their family, a famous figure, a desired lifestyle, or a book they once read.